 To go along with their true punching power, the best punchers have masterful head movement, know how to cut the ring off and get inside on their opponents.
 They also have exceptional timing and accuracy as well as technical execution of their power punches which adds to their natural power.
 If they're really well trained they'll also have a sharp jab they throw off the back leg and step in with to close the gap and set their opponents up for powerful combinations or single knockout punches.
 These are the fighters who make the "highlight reel."

+Great Memories!
 I myself, have some natural punching ability that helped me knock guys out cold, even on a national level of competition.
 My older brother was even more of a natural "puncher" than I was, with a very solid muscular build.
 I remember when we fought in the National Silver Gloves together, I was 10 and he was 15.
-He was dropping and stopping kids all the way through state, regional and then Nationals.
+He was dropping and stopping kids all the way through State, Regional, and then National Championships.
 He placed 2nd that year losing a decision in the finals and I placed 3rd in the Nationals losing a split decision in the semi-finals, my first year competing in the tournament.
 Great memories.

 True "pressure fighters" who rely more on volume of punches can sometimes give "punchers" trouble too, many "puncher's" don't know how to fight going backwards.
 The footwork they rely on is picking angles inside to set up their power shots, not so much maneuvering away from their opponents attack.
 They are usually the aggressor and when a great "pressure fighter" with a solid chin to take their power shots, a sharp jab to get them backing up, and viscous body shots to break them down and drain their "gas tank" can create a whole new, and not so good, experience for the big "puncher."
 Stamina and endurance can be an issue for these muscular punchers, especially if they are not dedicated to really put in the extra work to condition their powerful bodies to go rounds.
 That's another reason solid "pressure fighters" can give them trouble.